khawajafarooq/iOS-interview-prep/README.md

 **What is the best practice for async task?**

+- UI should never be blocked for async operations
+- Network operations should be performed on background thread
-- In case of async task, UI should not be blocked, and only be update on main thread
+- UI should be seemless and will only be updated on main thread (if there is an update)
-- Download images on tableview creation instead of cell

 **iOS Security Features:**
 - Application transport security (iOS 9.0)